Bruce Power played a key role in restoring Ontario’s electrical grid

-On Aug.
-11, 2003, once the four units were stabilized at 60% reactor power, Milley received a phone call from Ontario’s electrical grid operators.
+Once the four units were stabilized at 60% reactor power, Milley received a phone call from Ontario’s electrical grid operators.
 Though the operators were in a state of disbelief themselves, they knew they had to start rebuilding the provincial system, albeit slowly.

 “The grid operator was very relieved – I could hear it in his voice – when I told him I had 1,500 megawatts (MW) of stable power that I could give him, as slowly as 1 MW a minute.”

 Normally, Bruce Power would provide the grid with 20 to 40 MW a minute, but with the situation so precarious across the entire province, they wanted power provided as slowly as possible.

 “They were rebuilding Ontario, town by town, so they needed the power slowly,” Milley said.